falcosecurity/driverkit/README.md

 Your builder will need a constant for the target it implements.
 Usually that constant can just be the name of the distribution you are implementing.
 A builder can implement more than one target at time.
-For example, the Ubuntu Builder implements both `ubuntu-generic` and `ubuntu-aws` to reflect the organization that the distro itself has.
+For example, the Ubuntu builder implements both `ubuntu-generic` and `ubuntu-aws` to reflect the organization that the distro itself has.

 Once you have the constant, you will need to add it to the `BuilderByTarget` map.